 The rate will apply to the different income levels depending on filing status.

-Capital gain rates for 2018 and beyond have not changed; however, the breakpoints for the rates have changed.
-The 15% breakpoint applies to adjusted net capital gain in excess of:
+Capital gain rates for 2018 and beyond have not changed; however, the breakpoints for the rates change from year to year.
+The 15% capital gain rate for 2023 applies to adjusted net capital gain in excess of:

-The 20% breakpoint applies to adjusted net capital gain in excess of:
+The 20% capital gain tax rate applies to adjusted net capital gain in excess of:

 A taxpayer in the 15% bracket for long-term capital gain income will pay 15 cents on one dollar of long term capital gain income.
 If the taxpayer’s advisor sells a stock and produces one dollar of capital loss to offset one dollar of capital gain the tax savings will be 15 cents.
 A taxpayer might have capital losses remaining after offsetting their capital gains, in which case he or she is allowed to take up $3,000 of capital losses against ordinary income ($1,500 for a single taxpayer.)
 Assuming a 24% rate, the result would be a tax savings of $720 for a married filing separately taxpayer.